Gun violence: Psychological

 While only about 1 percent of court cases relating to gun violence end in "not guilty by insanity", about 28 percent of people who commit gun violence are found to have some form of mental illness.
 From Centers of Disease Control and Prevention's report regarding national mental health survey, about 1 in 5 Americans experience mental illness in a given year, and 1 in 25 Americans lives under severe mental health problem, such as schizophrenia, bipolar disorder, or major depression.
 However, mental illness is not the major cause of gun violence.
 According to statistics, the United States, with similar rate of mental illness to other high-income countries, has relatively higher rate of firearm homicide, which is approximately 25 times higher; firearm suicide is also 10 times higher than other high-income countries.
 Even though there are about 14 million people with serious mental illness in the United States, they only take up a small portion of the perpetrator of mass shootings in the nation.
 Only about 5% of shootings are by a perpetrator with severe mental illness.
 However, about 25% of shootings are related to non-psychotic illness and instead something more prevalent such as depression.
 Substance abuse accounts as a factor for 23% of shootings.
 According to experts other factors that are worth monitoring besides individuals with mental illness that make them prone to violence, are risk factors such as repeated legal troubles, challenges coping with severe life stressors, and the epidemic among young men of a combination of emptiness, anger, nihilism, and need for notoriety Moreover, by eliminating mental illness, the nation's rate of violence would be decreased only by 3%.

 External

-External causes that create gun violence are much more prevalent than the mental illnesses, as many of them create "heat of the moment" killings, which make up almost 85% of all gun violence acts.
-These causes, which tend to be created by other people, such as friends, relatives, acquaintances, and enemies, are much more likely to occur than a random spur of the moment killing.
+External causes that create gun violence are much more prevalent than mental illnesses, as many of them create "heat of the moment" killings, which make up almost 85% of all gun violence acts.
+These causes, which tend to be created by other people, such as friends, relatives, acquaintances, and enemies, are much more likely to occur than a random spur-of-the-moment killing.
 Loner gunmen also have some external motivations as well, as a lack of a social circle may have left them resentful and angry and likely to become dangerous to those around them.